robert-j-webb/stackedit/safe eval.md

 ### Cons
 1. Users may accidentally make promotions that result in way more discount than they’re comfortable with.
 This can be mitigated by preventing users from uploading promotions that cause negative prices, or checking in with the user when their promotions pass a limit.
 However, one of the best mitigations for this is to have real time feedback on what the store will look like when a user is creating a promotion, so they can see if their promo will have unwanted consequences.
 2. Customers might end up in scenarios where pricing is confusing to them.
 Imagine a power user who makes a masterpiece of a formula, but fails to explain it adequately.
 The customer navigating the site might be completely confused as to why the prices are fluctuating so much, or how to pay for things the best way.
 This is more of a failing on the user than the system - power users have to learn the lesson that complicated pricing will cause problems.
 3. If there are too many overly complicated discounts on the page, it might cause the computer to take a long time to render the discounts.
-This is something the store owner should be incentivized not to do if they want to make money, and customers can simply navigate back.
+This is something the store owner should be incentivized not to do if they want to make money, and customers can simply avoid slow loading stores.
 Additionally, slow loading stores can be pushed to the bottom of search results.

 At this point, you may be thinking,
 >“Well you don’t need eval to do that.
 You could do the exact same implementation using a calculator, and it wouldn't be so unsafe!"

 ### Ok, let’s build a calculator.

-My calculator will only support addition and will assume that input is in prefix, because this is an example.
+My calculator will only support addition and will assume that input is in prefix, for simplicities sake.
 First we have to build a lexer for the calculator so we can operate symbolically.
 ```js
 //lexer.js
 function  lex(raw) {